 You can also find a variety of vaping devices with their own individual methods for the process.
 Here’s some information on the more popular types, so you can choose the one that’s right for you:

-VV/VW Mods allow you to adjust the device’s output power.
+VV/VW Mods are mid size mods that allow you to adjust the device’s output power.
 “VV” stands for “variable voltage,” while “VW” is short for “variable wattage.”
 They’re popular for their customizability and safety.

-Cigalikes closely resemble a tobacco cigarette in shape and appearance, if not in function.
+Cigalikes are small mods, often disposable and closely resemble a tobacco cigarette in shape and appearance, if not in function.
 They’re a popular gateway for cigarette smokers who have never vaped.

 Vape pens are named for their pen-like shape.
 They tend to have a longer battery life than cigalikes and come in a variety of colors.

 Some devices are “complete systems,” meaning everything comes together with no assembly required.
 Others come with the different parts separated, so you can experiment with different combinations and learn your preferences.
-Getting yourself a proper “” can help ease you into the habit.
+Getting yourself a proper “all in one kit” can help ease you into the habit.

 Refilling, Priming, and Dripping